Peyton Bair: High school career

 In the high school season Peyton would run the fastest 300m Hurdle race ever by an Idaho Highschooler with a time of 37.41.
 He would later set the Idaho 3A State Championships Record in the race at a slightly slower 37.60.
 At the Idaho State Track and Field Championships Bair would again win gold in the 110m Hurdles, 300m Hurdles (w/ 3A State Record), Long Jump, and 4x400m Relay.
 Kimberly would place 2nd overall again at state.
 Peyton would also lead 3A State time in the 100m, 2nd in the 400m, 3rd in the 200m, and led in High Jump height.
-If he was aloud to compete in more than 4 events he would have gained a lot more medals at state.

 In the club season Peyton would win the decathlon in the U18 category at the USA National Junior Olympic Championships placing first in the 100m, 400m, 110m Hurdles, High Jump, and Long Jump.